anbened/SQLServer_AzureSQL_Toolkit/README.md

 ## Azure Data Studio
 (formerly known as SQL Operations Studio)
-  * It's the database, not the instance
+  * First difference: it's the database, not the instance
   * Built on the modern foundation of Microsoft's VS Code (most of the extensibility APIs are available)
   * Engineered with the data platform user in mind
-  * Open source (GitHub project)
+  * It's ans open source (GitHub project)
   * Cross-platform tool (platform independent)
   * Primarily development tool
   * Like SSMS, but for developers, less about management, more about code authorship